seamplex/feenox/doc/srs.markdown

 b.  written in an high-level interpreted language such as Python or
     Julia.

-It should be noted that a graphical user interface is not required.
-The tool may include one, but it should be able to run without needing any user intervention rather than the preparation of a set of input files.
+It should be noted that an } graphical user interface is *not* required.
+The tool may include one, but it should be able to run without needing any interactive user intervention rather than the preparation of a set of input files.
+Nevertheless, the tool might *allow* a GUI to be used.
-Nevertheless, there tool might *allow* a GUI to be used.
-For example, for a basic usage involving simple cases, a user interface engine should be able to create these problem-definition files in order to give access to less advanced users to the tool using a desktop, mobile and/or web-based interface in order to run the actual tool without further intervention.
+For example, for a basic usage involving simple cases, a user interface engine should be able to create these problem-definition files in order to give access to less advanced users to the tool using a desktop, mobile and/or web-based interface in order to run the actual tool without needing to manually prepare the actual input files.

-However, for general usage, users should be able to completely define the problem (or set of problems, i.e. a parametric study) they want to solve in one or more input files and to obtain one or more output files containing the desired results, either a set of scalar outputs (such as maximum stresses or mean temperatures), and/or a time and/or spatial distribution.
-If needed, a discretization of the domain may to be taken as a known input, i.e. the tool is not required to create the mesh as long as a suitable mesher can be employed using a similar workflow specified in this SRS.
+However, for general usage, users should be able to completely define the problem (or set of problems, i.e. a parametric study) they want to solve in one or more input files and to obtain one or more output files containing the desired results, either a set of scalar outputs (such as maximum stresses or mean temperatures), and/or a detailed time and/or spatial distribution.
+If needed, a discretization of the domain may to be taken as a known input, i.e. the tool is not required to create the mesh as long as a suitable mesher can be employed using a similar workflow as the one specified in this SRS.

-The tool should define and document (sec.
-4.6) the way the input files for a solving particular problem are to be prepared (sec.
-3.1) and how the results are to be written (sec.
-3.2).
+The tool should define and document ([@sec:documentation]) the way the input files for a solving particular problem are to be prepared ([@sec:input]) and how the results are to be written ([@sec:output]).
 Any GUI, pre-processor, post-processor or other related graphical tool used to provide a graphical interface for the user should integrate in the workflow described in the preceding paragraph: a pre-processor should create the input files needed for the tool and a post-processor should read the output files created by the tool.

 # Architecture {#sec:architecture}